Need to talk? Call 1800 882 436.

 • Bleeding usually stops within 2 weeks after a miscarriage.

-• If you have a miscarriage before 20 weeks of pregnancy, there is no formal need to register the birth or death or have a funeral.
+• If you have a miscarriage before 20 weeks of pregnancy, there is no legal need to have a funeral, burial or cremation, but you can do this if you choose.

-• You can seek support from your friends, family and many dedicated organisations.
+• You can seek support from your friends or family or a pregnancy loss support organisation.

-If you have miscarried at home, you should see your doctor to confirm that the miscarriage is complete and that you do not need any medical treatment.
+If you have miscarried at home, you should see your doctor to check that the miscarriage is complete and that you do not need any treatment.

 Legal obligations following your miscarriage may vary according to your state or territory.
 Your health team will inform you of any requirements.

-Generally, if you miscarry in the first 20 weeks of pregnancy, the birth and death of your baby cannot be formally registered.
+Generally, if you miscarry in the first 20 weeks of pregnancy, the birth and death of your baby are not formally registered.
 This means that you will not receive a birth or a death certificate.

-Some hospitals offer a certificate to commemorate your baby.
-All state and territory governments also offer optional certificates recognising early pregnancy loss to support parents grieving a miscarriage.
+You can ask for an optional certificate recognising early pregnancy loss.
 Red Nose Grief and Loss has information on applying for an early pregnancy loss certificate with your state or territory's Births, Deaths and Marriage Registry.

 You are not legally required to have a funeral, burial or cremation, although you may choose to do so.